UPPER BLEPHAROPLASTY (EYELID LIFT)

 HOW MANY TYPES OF PROCEDURE EXIST?

-Taking into consideration all the above anatomic characteristics and the goals of the patient Dr. Glavas may perform the procedure using Laser or Radiofrequency or simply using a traditional "cold knife" technique.
-Carbon Dioxide laser is a great tool to minimize postoperative bruising and reduce the recovery time but may not be appropriate for darker skin types or patients with delayed healing.
+Taking into consideration all the above anatomic characteristics and the goals of the patient Dr. Glavas may perform the procedure using Laser or Radiofrequency or simply using a traditional “cold knife” technique.
+A carbon Dioxide laser is a great tool to minimize post-operative bruising and reduce the recovery time but may not be appropriate for darker skin types or patients with delayed healing.

 AM I CANDIDATE FOR PROCEDURE?